kinoro/canvas-gif-encoder/readme.md

 > Note that GIF delays are in centiseconds.
 This means that 278ms will be round to 280ms and 342ms will be round to 340ms.

-> Note also that frame with a delay lower than 200ms will be skipped.
+> Note also that frame with a delay lower than 20ms will be skipped.
 Skipped delays are passed to the next sent frame.
-> This means that 10 frames of 80ms will be turn into 4 frame of 200ms.
+> This means that 16 frames of 10ms will be rendered as 8 frame of 20ms.

 ### `.end()`
 Finalizes the file by writing the trailer and return the result.